Status: Stable, Feature-freeze

 The term identical applied to Tracers describes instances where all identifying fields are equal.
 The term distinct applied to Tracers describes instances where at least one identifying field has a different value.

 Implementations MUST NOT require users to repeatedly obtain a

-with the same name+version+schema_url to pick up configuration changes.
+with the same identity to pick up configuration changes.
+This can be

-This can be achieved either by allowing to work with an outdated configuration or
+achieved either by allowing to work with an outdated configuration or by

 Note: This could, for example, be implemented by storing any mutable

 configuration in the